ryanhlewis/VoxelEarth/README.md

 ## License

-VoxelEarth and its companion CLIs are released under the **MIT License**, unless otherwise noted in sub-projects.
+Voxel Earth and its companion CLIs are released under the **MIT License**, unless otherwise noted in sub-projects.
 See the `LICENSE` file in this repository for full terms.

 “Minecraft” is a trademark of Mojang AB.
-VoxelEarth is not affiliated with or endorsed by Mojang AB, Microsoft, or Google.
+Voxel Earth is not affiliated with or endorsed by Mojang AB, Microsoft, or Google.